theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 2.2.8
+- Fixed issue with achievement ownership view in the GM view

 ## Version 2.2.7
 - Achievements set to limited permission will now show as secred achivements, with their name and description hidden.
 The image will still be visible.